Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 That’s why they call it single-serve pods because, after the first serve, the taste will be different.

-But don’t worry, I put it to test below for you so you can see the difference between a normal pod of coffee and a not so normal one.
-I will also tell you the difference in taste!
+But don’t worry; I put it to the test below for you so you can see the difference between a normal pod of coffee and a not-so-normal one.
+I’ll also tell you the difference in taste!

-How to use the Nespresso pod multiple times?
+How do I use the Nespresso pod multiple times?

 If you want to get multiple cups of coffee from your pods, then you might be wondering how to do that.

-Well, the simplest method is to reuse it is by directly opening up your machine and picking up the coffee pod that you just used.
-Just place the pod where you would place it as if it was a new pod.
+Well, the simplest method to reuse it is by directly opening up your machine and picking up the coffee pod that you just used.
+Just place the pod where you would place it as if it were a new pod.

 What does it look like if you use the same Nespresso pod twice?